AdamAnandUS/AdamsTool/README.md

 # adamstool README

-AdamsTool - Version 0.1.5
+Adam's Toolbar - Version 0.1.6

-Navigation using single mouse click.
+The goal of this extension toolbar is to perform some of the common operations using a single mouse-click.

 ## Features

-This tool adds three buttons to your Visual Studio Code statusbar.
+This toolbar adds five buttons to your Visual Studio Code statusbar.

-These buttons will help you navigate.
-Instead of clicking menu and then clicking navigation, you can navigate using single mouse click.
+These buttons will help you navigate and debug.

 1. Go Back - This will navigate backwards.
 2. Go to last cursor location - This will navigate to the last position.
 3. Go Forward - This will navigate forward.
+4. Open integrated terminal - Will start a new terminal window.
+5. Start debugging - Will start debugging session.

 ## Requirements